 7. Does Skippy Peanut Butter Raise Cholesterol?

 Skippy peanut butter does not contain dietary cholesterol.
-However, depending on the flavor, Skippy has 2g to 4g of saturated fat per tablespoon.
+However, depending on the flavor, Skippy has 2g to 4g of saturated fat per serving (2 tablespoons).
 This could potentially affect blood cholesterol levels, as saturated fat consumption is linked to higher LDL cholesterol.

 Here’s a table showing the cholesterol and saturated fat content of various Skippy peanut butter flavors: